About the course

 From recruiting and managing talent in a global market, to committing to corporate social responsibility; from creating diverse and supportive cultures, to the implications of the psychological contract; and from workforce health and wellbeing to the global paradox; this module covers the full breadth of theories and practices relating to talent and human resource management.

 Sustainable Supply Chain Management

 Never before has responsible and ethical supply chain leadership been so important to organisations and the world economy.
-Recent events such as the global pandemic, modern day slavery, the energy crisis and climate change have really ‘shone a spotlight’ on the importance and impact of supply chains in making a difference.
+The global pandemic, modern-day slavery, the energy crisis and climate change have shone a spotlight on the importance and impact of supply chains in making a difference.

-You will become an ethical role model with a reputation for sustainable development in a global supply chain community.
-Acting with integrity and promoting an ethical, inclusive and supportive culture.
+Gain an in-depth understanding of supply chain strategy, design and sustainability.
+Learn how to analyse and design effective supply chain operations and how to use data models and simulation games to solve problems and inform decisions.
+You will become an ethical role model with a reputation for sustainable development in a global supply chain community, acting with integrity and promoting an ethical, inclusive and supportive culture.

 Digital Transformation and Information Security

 Explore how digital technologies can lead to failures for organisations, but also, how technology can enable organisations to achieve a meaningful digital transformation and compete in the digital economy.
 You will review the latest disruptive technologies and consider their wider implications in business and society.
 Examine technology in a systems theoretical manner, develop critical thinking around digital assets and consider the core cybersecurity challenges that organisations face in an era where information systems security becomes a fundamental concern for all businesses.

 Creating an Entrepreneurial Organisation